Configuration item: CI attributes and data

-Each type of configuration item should have certain properties, combination of which will be unique.
-Therefore, we will be able to recognize according to them which item we are dealing with.
-In case of devices such unique combination will be e.g. manufacturer of the device, model/type and serial number.
+Each type of configuration item should have certain properties whose combination is unique, allowing the item to be recognized and distinguished from others.
+In the case of devices, such a unique combination might be the device's manufacturer, model/type, and serial number.

-Identifying properties (highlighted in red) allow us to distinguish between particular instances of these items.
+Identifying properties (highlighted in red) allow particular instances of these items to be distinguished from one another.

 Releases

 A release (itself, a versioned entity) may consist of several configuration items.
 The set of changes to each configuration item will appear in the release notes, and the notes may contain specific headings for each configuration item.
 A complex hardware configuration item may have many levels of configuration items beneath its top level; each configuration item level must meet the same fundamental elements of the configuration management system.

 A modern approach to managing configuration items relating to releases is to make use of code repositories and artifact repositories to supplement the configuration management database.
 This can be seen in the use of a definitive media library.